Chapter VI:

 ‘Oh,’ he said, plucking the rest from his face and neck.
 ‘You dare.’

-He then scooped up a fistful of snow and threw it sloppily towards her, as another snowball exploded against his right arm.
+He then scooped up a fistful of cold snow and threw it sloppily towards her, as another snowball exploded against his right arm.

 ‘You’ll – you’ll regret that!’
 Regulus sputtered, scooping up more and more snow, and hurling it straight at her chest.